abby777777/textbook_driven_kc/README.md

 # Textbook Driven KCs

-In order to run these notebooks, you will need a GEMINI API KEY.
+Note: In order to run these notebooks, you will need a GEMINI API KEY.
 Please follow intstructions at https://ai.google.dev/gemini-api/docs/api-key

 This project provides tools to convert textbook content into chunked Knowledge Components (KCs), and trace their correctness across student problem-solving data.